 ENRON NET WORKS PARTNERS, L.P.

-This AMENDED AND RESTATED PARTNERSHIP AGREEMENT OF ENRON NET WORKS PARTNERS, L.P. (this “Agreement,”), dated as of October __, 2000, is made and entered into as of September __, 2000, by and among the Partners (as defined below).
-Enron Net Works Management LLC, a Delaware limited liability company(as defined below) (as defined below)
+This AMENDED AND RESTATED PARTNERSHIP AGREEMENT OF ENRON NET WORKS PARTNERS, L.P. (this “Agreement,”), dated as of October __, 2000, is entered into by and among Enron Net Works Management LLC, a Delaware limited liability company, as the General Partner, and Organizational Partner, Inc., a Delaware corporation, as the Organizational Limited Partner, together with any other Persons who become Partners (as defined below) in the Partnership (as defined below) or parties hereto as provided herein.

 FOR AND IN CONSIDERATION OF the mutual covenants, rights, and obligations herein, the Partners agree as follows: